Stratford garden centre Dobbies to close as firm axes 11 branches

 THE Stratford branch of garden centre chain Dobbies is to close as part of a company-wide restructuring plan.

-The Stratford branch, located just off the Warwick Road opposite the Mercedes garage, has been included in a list of 11 sites to be closed.
+The Stratford branch, located just off the Warwick Road opposite the Mercedes garage, has been included in a list of 11 sites to be shut.

 The move, which includes closing six Little Dobbies sites, will reportedly impact 465 full- and part-time jobs.